-Three of the best figs for growing in short seasons have close ties with high mountains: green/red Nordland from the Alps in Switzerland, yellow/red Brooklyn White from Mt Vesuvius in Italy, and the purple/red Mt Etnas from Mt Etna in Sicily.
+Three of the best figs for growing in short seasons have close ties with the foothills of high mountains in Europe: green/red Nordland from the Alps in Switzerland, yellow/red Brooklyn White from Mt Vesuvius in Italy, and the purple/red Mt Etnas from Mt Etna in Sicily.

 The Alps and Nordland: This green/red citric berry fig variety, known as Nordland in Switzerland where the towering Alps cover most of the country, is also known as Longue d’Aout in France and Cucumber in the US.
 Like Brooklyn White and Mt Etna figs, Nordland has a rustic exterior, as if it foregoes the energy needed to produce a pristine exterior and instead devotes that energy into maturing and ripening under less than ideal conditions.
 While some fig varieties gleam on the outside when ripe, Nordland can look like the plain or dusky plump cucumber after which it is sometimes named.
 Nevertheless, Nordland’s interior pulp is as brilliant as most figs, while its texture and shape is robust, and its flavor is berry sweet.
 Nordland:

 Mt Etna and the Mt Etnas: The purple/red berry punch Mt Etna fig variety may be the most common type of fig grown in ground along the US eastern seaboard from Boston to Baltimore because of the ability to ripen fruit the summer after severe winters.
 This fig traces to the foothills of Mt Etna, Sicily, where it is known as Mongibello.
 “Mt Etna” is an umbrella name.
 Some Mt Etnas traded or sold under many different names have been shown to be genetically slightly different from one another, while others seem synonymous.
 Mt Etna: